Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 10. Daily Embroidery

-Their sister website, which is embroiderysuperdeal.com, has great paid deals.
+Their sister website, which looks like it might be embroiderysuperdeal.com, has great paid deals.
 You can get a HUGE package of 200 free fonts for a very affordable price!
-These fonts are much cuter than what came with my Brother embroidery machine and my embroidery software.
+(I’ve purchased this, and you can read more in my Embroidery Super Deal review.)

 11. Embroider This!

-Embroider This! is a great website to purchase affordable embroidery blanks and also download free designs.
-They have almost every type of blank you could imagine from kids’ blanks to even acrylic blanks with compartments for embroidery fabric!
+Embroider This! is a great website to purchase affordable embroidery blanks from and also download free designs.
+They have almost every type of blank you could imagine from kids’ blanks to even acrylic blanks with compartments for embroidery fabric.

-While most of the free embroidery designs are for hoop sizes 4″x4,” there are several designs that fit larger hoops also.
-I haven’t noticed their free design selection rotate much, but many of their designs are well-digitized and very useful for my projects!
-And unless you plan to purchase, you do not have to provide any personal information.
+While most of the free embroidery designs are for 4″x4″ hoops, there are several designs that fit larger hoops.
+I haven’t noticed their free design selection rotate much, but their designs are well-digitized and useful for my projects!

 The Honorable Mentions

-I discovered this embroidery website recently and spent hours downloading all the really awesome free designs.
+I discovered this embroidery website recently and spent hours downloading all the awesome freebies.
 I haven’t stitched any yet but will update once I do.
-The designs are very unique and artsy and things I wouldn’t have even thought I needed!
+The designs are very unique and artsy and things I wouldn’t have even thought I needed.
 Plus, if you sign up for their email newsletter, they’ll remind you each day to return back and download the free design of the day.

 If you do like their designs, they have tens of thousands of designs for just a dollar or two.

-As a major detractor, though, there is no way I can find to download a color chart.
-This is a bit annoying to me!
+As a major detractor, though, is I cannot seem to find to a color chart to download!

-There are a lot of cute free embroidery machine designs here, many for the holidays!
+Pro Digitizing offers many cute free embroidery machine designs, many for the holidays!
 I’ve downloaded but not stitched yet, so I can’t vouch for the quality.
-This is an actual brick and mortar store with a BBB rating, so I imagine they do good digitizing!
+This is an actual brick-and-mortar store with a BBB rating, so I imagine they do good digitizing.